-Diving deeper into the Dividend Kings, we like the utility sector for safe and reliable income.
-These names provide water and electricity needed even in an economic downturn.
+Diving deeper into the Dividend Kings, we like the Utility sector for its safe and reliable income.
+These names provide water, electricity, and natural gas, even during an economic downturn.

-Investors often favor utility stocks for the predictability of their business, recession-resistant business models, and steady, growing dividends over time.
+Investors often favor utility stocks because they are predictable, have recession-resistant business models, and pay steady, growing dividends over time.
 While these characteristics are essential under any market conditions, they become highly sought after when massive selloffs occur.